-MOE Early Years and Educational products are ambitious and exciting in their design and execution.
+MOE sourced Early Years and Educational products are ambitious and exciting in their design and execution.
 While we take no bigger satisfaction than putting smiles on the faces of children, we also take great pride in the fact that we understand the full context in which these designs will be used by children.

-We ensure each product is educational and we endeavour that every design links into the national curriculum, outdoor education and all the current educational initiatives.
+We ensure each sourced product is educational and we endeavour that every design links into the national curriculum, outdoor education and all the current educational initiatives.

-MOE has also strived to make every single piece of play equipment inclusive and is geared towards all children, regardless of their academic achievement levels, social difficulties or physical disability.
+We believe each product should be inclusive and is geared towards all children, regardless of their academic achievement levels, social difficulties or physical disability.